-CRN CUSTOM LINE
+CUSTOM LINE

-require- ments, both for exteriors and interiors In addition to the production and sale of yachts, Ferretti Group's core business continues to be enhanced by a series of complementary services that strengthen the value of the overall offer:
+In addition to the production and sale of yachts, Ferretti Group's core business continues to be enhanced by a series of complementary services that strengthen the value of the overall offer:

 - Conception, Design and Realisation of Interior Furnishings: Use of wood and state-of-the-art handling systems to create unique environments on board. - Solutions for Safety at Sea: Through the Ferretti Security Division (FSD), the Group designs and builds vessels to monitor and patrol international, regional and coastal waters. - After-Sales and Refitting Services: Upgrades and renovations to keep every vessel at the highest level of performance and aesthetics. - Brand Extension Activities: Initiatives aimed at engaging more customers, strengthening brand recognition. - Brokerage and Yacht Management Services: Full support for the entire life-cycle of vessels, from sale to operational management.